 Section 1.
 Constitutional Updates

 Each year the Constitution, including the Bylaws, must be submitted to and approved by the Associate Directors for NRHH to renew the chapter charter.
-Between the end of the school year and the date of submission to the ADs-NRHH, decided annually, the Summer Residential Leadership Programs Intern(s) assigned to update the NRHH Constitution or the President may make any alterations to the document to better reflect the reality of the chapter and NACURH standards as the Intern or President sees fit.
+Between the end of the school year and the date of submission to the ADs-NRHH, decided annually, the Summer Residential Leadership Programs Intern(s) assigned to update the NRHH Constitution, or the President may make any alterations to the document to better reflect the reality of the chapter and NACURH standards as the Intern or President sees fit.
 All changes are subject to review by Cabinet before submission to the ADs-NRHH.
-Recommendations from Cabinet may be incorporated by unanimous consent or settled by an Executive Decision.
+Recommendations from Cabinet may be incorporated by unanimous consent or settled by an executive decision.
 Revisions and requirements from the ADs-NRHH must be integrated into the Constitution automatically.
 Upon approval by the ADs-NRHH, the Constitution may not be modified until the first NRHH General Body Meeting by the following Article XII, Section 2 Constitutional Amendment Process.

 Section 2.
 Constitutional Amendment Process